moby/buildkit/frontend/dockerfile/docs/reference.md

 This feature is only available when using the  [BuildKit](#buildkit) backend.

 Docker build supports experimental features like cache mounts, build secrets and ssh forwarding that are enabled by using an external implementation of the builder with a syntax directive.
 To learn about these features, [refer to the documentation in BuildKit repository](https://github.com/moby/buildkit/blob/master/frontend/dockerfile/docs/experimental.md).

 ## Dockerfile examples

 Below you can see some examples of Dockerfile syntax.
-If you're interested in something more realistic, take a look at the list of [Dockerization examples](https://docs.docker.com/engine/examples/).

 ```
 # Nginx